If you’re dealing with an unplanned pregnancy, you may be worried about managing the costs of being a single mom.

 How will you pay for things like housing, utilities, food, child care and healthcare?
 The good news is there are many resources available for giving your child the quality of life he or she deserves.

-Mosaic Pregnancy & Health Centers can refer you to a number of local agencies who offer assistance.
+Mosaic Health can refer you to a number of local agencies who offer assistance.
 To get you started, we’ve put together a summary of local resources for single moms, along with contact information to access the help you need.

 If money is tight, there are several public sources of financial help for single mothers.
 Here are a few agencies you can turn to.